georgeweigt/eigenmath/README.md

 # macOS

-In Xcode, open the project `app/Eigenmath`
+In Xcode, open the project `app/Eigenmath.xcodeproj` Then press ⌘R to build and run.

 [Eigenmath Manual for macOS](https://georgeweigt.github.io/eigenmath-macos.pdf)